marcosmerida/Capstone-Project/README.md

 ## Acknowledgment

-The original page and design is a creation of Cindy Shin.<br>
+The original page and design are a creation of Cindy Shin.<br>
 [Original page Link](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015)

 ## Show your support